Pressedj/internet2space/README.md

 My learning was focused on sending queries to NASA, and making the user experience a bit more seamless via the fade animations during page load.

 ## Optimizations
-When I improve this project, I would update my media queries and would focus on a mobile-first approach.
+When I improve this project, I would update my media queries and would focus on a mobile-first approach to gain familiarity with it.
+Additionally
 I would add an updating list to keep track of days users have selected.

 ## Lessons Learned:

 Remember to review and update media queries, making sure everyone can see your content, if not the app will only render correctly when users have a screen size similar to the test enviroment.